 I introduced Kilo to his crate from the first day we started fostering him and he LOVES his crate now.
 It was great for me as I did not know what he would get up to if I was not watching him.
 I knew he and the cat and the house were safe with him in his crate.
 Plus he could not go and pee and poop all over the house during the night (he was not properly house-trained).

 Make Your Dog’s Crate Welcoming and Comfortable

 Your dog’s crate should be a clean, safe and welcoming place.
 To do this, place a bed, a soft blanket and your dog’s favourite safe toys inside.
-Kilo has a small bed to curl up in on a bigger mattress and blankie.
+Kilo has a small bed to curl up in on a bigger mattress and blankie and some plush toys.
 Everything is washable.

-Place your crate in a part of the home that you and your family use often, like your living room or in a quiet place where you puppy can sleep easily at night if you entertain or make noise or have lights on in the busier area.
+Place your crate in a part of the home that you and your family use often, like your living room or in a quiet place where your puppy can sleep easily at night if you entertain or make noise or have lights on in the busier area.
 It should not be too hot or too cold.